ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

 We set `loop0` to bridge domain with index 1.
-Again, we cannot use a non-existing interface since the names are generated at interface creation.
+Again, we cannot use a non-existing interface because the names are generated at interface creation.
 We also cannot use a non-existing bridge domain.

-At last, let's configure the FIB table entry:
+Finally, let's configure the FIB table entry:
 ```bash
 vpp# l2fib add 52:54:00:53:18:57 1 loop0
 vpp#
 ```

-The call contains dependencies on the `loop0` interface and on our bridge domain with ID=1.
-From the example steps above, we see that the order of CLI commands must follow this strict sequence.
+This command contains dependencies on the `loop0` interface and the bridge domain with ID=1.
+From the example above, we see that the order of CLI commands must follow this strict sequence: interface, bridge-domain and l2fib.

 Now remove the interface:
 ```bash